Data4Democracy/educational-hub/assignments/github_playground.md

 ### In-class

 Each task is described in [this link](https://github.com/Data4Democracy/github-playground).
-Follow each step in the tutorial explaining each term (fork, clone, branch, commit, push, pull-request, merge etc.)
+Follow the steps in the tutorial explaining every term (fork, clone, branch, commit, push, pull-request, merge etc.) on the way.

 ### Extensions